V-G-spec/DLProject-MLP/src/Act_Max_&_FGSA/Readme.md

 You can play around with the Act_Max_VGG_13.ipynb and Act_Max_B_12_W_1024.ipynb notebooks.
 By tuning hyperparameters and using different regularization techniques, you can get different results.

-If running the Act_Max_B_12_W_1024.ipynb on a machine with cpu only, in your_env/lib/python3.11/site-package/torch/serialization.py you will have to change the load() function to have map_location: MAP_LOCATION = 'cpu'
+If running the Act_Max_B_12_W_1024.ipynb on a machine with cpu only, in your_env/lib/python3.*/site-package/torch/serialization.py you will have to change the load() function to have map_location: MAP_LOCATION = 'cpu'
+Then restart the kernel and import all the necessary packages again.
 This is not necessary if your machine has a gpu.

 # Specific to VGG